The Psychology of Email Marketing: Understanding How Human Behavior Impacts Email Campaigns

 Why People Open Emails

-- Curiosity: People may be curious about the subject line, preview text, or sender of the email, prompting them to open it and learn more.
+- Curiosity: The subject line, preview text, or sender may catch their attention.
+This prompts them to open the email to learn more.

-- Relevance: If the email content is relevant to the recipient’s interests, needs, or desires, they are more likely to open it.
+- Relevance: If the email matches the recipient’s needs or interests, they are more likely to open it.

-- Trust: If the sender is perceived as trustworthy and credible, recipients are more likely to open their emails.
+- Trust: If the sender is seen as credible, recipients are more likely to open their emails.

 Why People Click on CTAs in Emails

-- Urgency: A sense of urgency can be a powerful motivator to encourage recipients to click on the CTA, such as using phrases like “Limited time offer” or “Act now.”
+- Urgency: Adding urgency helps.
+Try phrases like “Limited time offer” or “Act now.”